 Update: My kiddo is much older now, but our family still does our Christmas devotional.
 Only now, each year a different one of us gets to lead the devotional.
 My husband really loves it.

 Nah, I don’t do much in the way of Easter.
-I wish I had started a tradition around that holiday like we do on Christmas.
+I wish I had started a tradition around that holiday as we do on Christmas.

 Truthfully, I’m a bit of an Easter fashion rebel.
 Don’t get me wrong, I love the holiday.
 I just don’t like the circus surrounding it.
 That’s why I wear jeans and dress down.
 That’s just me.
 Nothing wrong with anyone who enjoys dressing up.